Complete December 2013

 A well attended open house was held in Okanogan on Sept.
 19, 2012.
 Input received generated a revised intersection improvement design alternative.
 (Read the news release)

 An email list, US 97 Chelan to B.C.
 Border

 , is available so those who wish can subscribe and get updates sent directly to them on this project and other activity in this section of US 97.

-In this (I-2) Highway Capital Safety Improvement - Collision Prevention Project, WSDOT is addressing two intersections on US 97 in Okanogan.
-One is the Cameron Lake/Armory Junction Roads intersection and the other is the Oak Street/Airport Road intersection.
+This (I-2) Highway Capital Safety Improvement - Collision Prevention Project addressed two intersections on US 97 in Okanogan - The Cameron Lake/Armory Junction Roads intersection and the Oak Street/Airport Road intersection.

 Why is WSDOT